The Ultimate Hiking and Outdoor Guide: Strathcona Provincial Park

 3. Crest Mountain

 If you are searching for spectacular mountain vistas and a challenging steep trail, then the Crest Mountain trail in the Buttle Lake area is for you.
 Crest Mountain is perfect for a day hike, taking about 6-7 hours total.
-The majority of the hike goes through an old-growth forest on a steep hill with an elevation change of approximately 1,250 meters.
-It is physically demanding even though the trail is "only" 5 km long (one-way).
+The majority of the hike goes through an old-growth forest on a steep hill with an elevation change of approximately 1,270 meters.
+It is physically demanding even though the trail is "only" 5 km to the summit (one-way).
 When you finally reach the summit, you will be rewarded with a small lake and breathtaking views of Kings Peak and Elkhorn Mountain.

 4. Mount Albert Edward - The best hike on the Forbidden Plateau